Tata Steel: Issues in Europe

-Since Tata Steel's acquisition of Corus in 2007, Tata Steel's Europe unit faced issues from oversupply in the market, labor unions, inexpensive imports from Chinese steel makers, and pressure from regulators for decarbonization (green taxes), which forced Tata Steel to consolidate its businesses in Europe.
+Since Tata Steel's acquisition of Corus in 2007, Tata Steel's Europe unit faced issues from oversupply in the market, labour unions, inexpensive imports from Chinese steel makers, and pressure from regulators to decarbonize (green taxes), which forced Tata Steel to consolidate its businesses in Europe.

 In 2015, Tata Steel was looking to sell its facilities in Port Talbot, Hartlepool, Rotherham, and Stocksbridge, which were put on hold due to Brexit.
 In April 2016, Tata Steel's Long Products Europe Division located in Scunthorpe, England was sold to Greybull Capital LLP.
 The unit was renamed as British Steel Limited.

 In February 2017, the company decided to sell its specialty division to Liberty House Group.

 In September 2017, ThyssenKrupp of Germany and Tata Steel announced plans to combine their European steel-making businesses.
 The deal will restructure the European assets of ThyssenKrupp and Tata Steel as an equal joint venture.
 The announcement estimated that the company would become Europe's second-largest steelmaker as a result of the merger, and planned for its future headquarters in Amsterdam.
 However, in 2019, antitrust regulators of EU refused to accept deals citing reduction in competition.
 In 2019 Tata Steel decided to sell some of its non-core business units in UK.

 In June 2020, the company requested £500 million in UK government support.
-Later in July media houses reported that the company proposed to transfer 50% of its stake in Port Talbot Steelworks to the UK Government in return for capital injections amounting to £900 million.
+Later in July media houses reported that the company proposed to transfer 50% of its stake in Port Talbot Steelworks to the UK Government, in return for capital injections amounting to £900 million.

-On 11 September 2024, Tata Steel UK announced that 2,500 jobs would be lost at the Port Talbot steelworks despite a £500 million taxpayer-backed deal from the UK Government.
+On 11 September 2024, Tata Steel UK announced that 2,500 jobs would be lost at the Port Talbot steelworks, despite a £500 million taxpayer-backed deal from the UK Government.

-In November 2020, SSAB of Sweden announced its intention to buy Tata Steel's unit in IJmuiden, Netherlands.
+In November 2020, SSAB of Sweden announced its intention to purchase Tata Steel's unit in IJmuiden, Netherlands.
 However, in 2021, SSAB backed out, citing technical and cost issues involved with the deal.

 In October 2021, Tata Steel Europe officially split its businesses into two independent entities, Tata Steel Netherlands and Tata Steel UK.

-In April 2022, Tata Steel announced that it would find alternative sources of coal for its steel production plants in the UK and the Netherlands after European nations stopped doing business with Russia because of its invasion of Ukraine.
+In April 2022, Tata Steel announced that it would find alternative sources of coal for its steel production plants in the UK and the Netherlands after European nations stopped doing business with Russia in response to its invasion of Ukraine.